czbiohub-sf/protoSpaceJAM/README.md

 - Sophisticated DNA donor design ([details](https://czbiohub-sf.github.io/protoSpaceJAM/algorithm.html#recoding-strategy))
   - Recode to prevent recut
   - Recode to facilitate payload insertion and prevent recut
-  - Automated selection of of ssDNA donor for maximum chance of payload insertion and prevent recut
+  - Automate selection of ssDNA donor for maximum chance of payload insertion and prevent recut
-  - Scan and trim hard-to-synthesis motifs
+  - Scan and trim hard-to-synthesize motifs
-  - Center the DNA donor around the region containing the payload and recoded bases.
+  - Center the DNA donor around the region containing the payload and recoded bases
   - Enforce maximum length of DNA donor
 - Use/generate pre-computed genome-wide guide RNAs and their properties for fast runtime